galminyana/galminyana.github.io/Assignment05-2.md

 ```bash
 gcc -fno-stack-protector -z execstack Payload_02.c -o Payload_02
 ```
-When it's run, it shows the files of the directory:
+When it's run, is listens for incoming connections in a random port.
+From another terminal using `netstat` check what's the listening port, and with `netcat`, can connect.
+A shell is spawned:

 <img src="https://galminyana.github.io/img/A052_Shellcode_Run.png" width="75%" height="75%">